SageSELab/AidUI/README.md

 - The process usually takes around 1.5 hours (based on our experience on Ubuntu 20.04.2 LTS).
 -->

-## Part3: Datasets for AidUI
+## Part3: Datasets and model for AidUI
 _CONTEXTDP_, the evaluation dataset for AidUI, contains 162 web and 339 mobile screenshots depicting 301 DP and 243 Non-DP instances.
 We make this dataset fully open source to encourage future work on automated DP detection and localization.

 _CONTEXTDP_ is provided along with this repository in the directory location: ```AidUI/evaluation/evaluation_dataset/```.
 It is also available [here](https://github.com/SageSELab/AidUI/releases/download/v-ICSE'23-data/AidUI-Evaluation-Dataset.tar.gz).

-We also provide the dataset for training visual cue detection model.
+We also provide the Visual Cue Detection model and the training dataset for it.

+Download the pretrained Visual Cue Detection model from [here](https://github.com/SageSELab/AidUI/releases/download/v-ICSE'23-data/trained-visual-cue-detection-model.pth).

 The dataset is available [here](https://www.dropbox.com/s/s1mihip6eupspir/AidUI-Object-Detection-Dataset-Master.tar.gz?dl=0).

 ## References